giubacc/chatterbox/README.md

 `chatterbox` is a tool to compose RESTful conversations with a generic endpoint.

-You can define scenarios with a json formalism describing conversations between the client (chatterbox) and the endpoint.
+You can define scenarios with a yaml formalism describing conversations between the client (chatterbox) and the endpoint.

 `chatterbox` could be useful to you when you have to: